maximilionus/lucidglyph/README.md

 anti-aliasing parameters.

-The problem arises due to a regression in the KDE Plasma text rendering stack, which forces an incorrect configuration when fractional scaling is used[^4].
+The problem arises due to a regression in the KDE Plasma text rendering stack, which forces an incorrect configuration when fractional scaling is used.

-This issue is already being tracked[^5] on the KDE tracker but still requires a manual intervention.
+This issue is already being tracked[^4] on the KDE tracker but still requires a manual intervention.

 To fix it: